juji-io/docs/docs/quality-chatbot-design-tips.md

 ### Chatbot Refresh Rate

 Juji is structured so it can essentially talk forever if prompted.
 By default, though, the bot restarts fresh every 60 minutes.
 If your bot is a long interview, you might want set the refresh rate a little longer, because it's unlikely that the user will want to start over with the same interview.
-That wouold be odd.
+That would be odd.
 You can set the `refresh rate` by scrolling down `chatbot settings` situated as the right tab of the `design` screen.

 <p align="center"><img src="../img/chatbot-settings-refresh.png"
 alt="set up a chatbot refresh rate" width="650"/></p>